matejthetree/loopback-next/docs/site/Deploying-to-IBM-Cloud.md

 [Node.js SDK app](https://console.bluemix.net/catalog/starters/sdk-for-nodejs)
 and connect it to the provisioned Cloudant service.

 Make a note of the name of the app.
-For eg: `mylb4app`.
+Let's say you named it `mylb4app`.
+We will be using this name as a placeholder for the unique name you will choose yourself eventually.
+Replace `mylb4app` with your app's name in all instances in the doc.

 ## Deploying the app